 - Area B4 (Mathematics/Quantitative Reasoning)

-Completion of the following course pattern requirements, earning a grade of C or better
+For UC: Completion of the following course pattern requirements, earning a grade of C or better

 in each course: